-Year Ended December 31,
+Year End

-(In thousands) 2022 20)21 Change
+(In millions) 2022 2021 Change

-Income tax provision \$ 4,884 \$ 68 \$ 4,816
+Income tax provision \$ 4.9 \$ 0.1 \$ 4.8

 The income tax provision in 2022 was primarily due to the capitalization and amortization of R&D expenses in accordance with Section 174 of the Internal Revenue Code of 1986, as amended (the "Code").
 The income tax provision in 2021 was primarily due to taxes on U.S. taxable income.
+The income tax provisions were calculated on a separate return basis and are not necessarily representative of the tax provision that may arise in the future.

-Effective in 2022, the Tax Cuts and Jobs Act of 2017 requires us to capitalize, and subsequently amortize, R&D expenses over five years for research activities conducted in the U.S. and over fifteen years for research activities conducted outside of the U.S. In 2022, this resulted in a material increase to our U.S. income tax liability and a material decrease to cash flows from operating activity.
+Effective in 2022, the Tax Cuts and Jobs Act of 2017 requires us to capitalize, and subsequently amortize, R&D expenses over five years for research activities conducted in the U.S. and over fifteen years for research activities conducted outside of the U.S. In 2022, this resulted in a material increase to our U.S. income tax liability and a material decrease to cash flows from operating activities.
 We expect an impact from this legislative change throughout the amortization period.

 As of December 31, 2022, we had \$583.8 million of Irish net operating loss carryforwards, \$4.6 million of U.S. federal R&D credits and \$5.9 million of state R&D credits, which will either expire on various dates through 2042 or can be carried forward indefinitely.
-These loss and credit carryforwards are available to reduce certain future Irish taxable income and non-U.S. tax, respectively.
+These loss and credit carryforwards are available to reduce certain future Irish taxable income and foreign tax, respectively.
 These loss and credit carryforwards are subject to review and possible adjustment by the appropriate taxing authorities and may be subject to limitations based upon changes in the ownership of our ordinary shares.
 Note that the tax attributes referred to above were calculated based on the separate return method and do not represent the tax attributes that will transfer with us on separation.